Innherreds Avis

 Innherreds Avis (lit.
 'The Innherred Gazette') was a short-lived Norwegian newspaper published in Steinkjer from December 2, 1933, to June 26, 1934.
 The editor for this entire period was Reidar Stavseth.
+Innherreds Avis was published twice a week and printed at Namdalens Folkeblad in Namsos, the company which also owned the newspaper.
+Its competitors were Nord-Trøndelag og Nordenfjeldsk Tidende and Inntrøndelagen.